JoshBoswell/RandomItemGen/README.md

-# basicRPG
+# Random Item Generator

-A test RPG and Inventory for me to test Git systems.
+A small application to randomly generate items that have classic RPG names and attributes.